nav-logo

 What Is the Settlement About?

-The class action lawsuit claims Vitol, SK Energy Americas, and SK Trading International conspired together to manipulate the market for gasoline and gasoline blendstocks in California between February 20, 2015, and November 10, 2015.
+The class action lawsuit claims that Vitol, SK Energy Americas, and SK Trading International conspired together to manipulate the market for gasoline and gasoline blendstocks in California between February 20, 2015, and November 10, 2015.
 This conspiracy allegedly violated California’s Cartwright Act and Unfair Competition Law.

 Vitol is an energy and commodities company, while SK Energy Americas and SK Trading International are related companies that provide energy and trading services.